How are quarterly prepayments calculated?

 - Quarter 2 - 25% of the tax due

 - Quarter 3 - 25% of the tax due

 If the tax due is less than $400, prepayments are not required.

 Prepayments are due three times yearly:

 Can I request a reduction or waiver of prepayments?

 Yes.
-Email your request to our tax experts.
+Send a message with your request to our tax experts.
 Include at least the following:

-- Whether you are seeking a reduction or a waiver, and for which prepayments, and
+- Whether you are seeking a reduction or a waiver, and for which prepayments

 - The reason why - reduction in business volume, company in run-off, etc.